It seems that the ability to show respect is becoming a lost art.

 When discussing a topic on which you disagree, learn to acknowledge your partner's points.
 Thank them for being open and sharing their perspective.
 If you don't follow their reasoning, ask follow-up questions.
 To clarify, try rephrasing their points in your own words, and ask if you've got it right.
 All of these practices help others feel heard.

 2. Get the full story.

 Be careful about jumping to conclusions based on events or situations you didn't witness firsthand.
 In such cases, there's a big chance that details and context have been lost in the mix.
-And even if you witnessed a situation firsthand, you did so through a lens of personal biases and leanings that affect your perception.
+And even if you did witness a situation firsthand, you did so through a lens of personal biases and leanings that affect your perception.

 Be careful to get the details of a situation before taking action.
 Ask others involved to describe how they remember things going down.
 Others will appreciate the time you take to get their side of the story, which promotes respectful discussion.